 In Fez, you will be able to explore the UNESCO protected Fez Medina with a private guided half day tour.
 Since this can be confusing due to well over 9,000 streets and alleyways, your guide will take you to the most worthwhile parts, including the Fondouk Nejjarine, the tanneries and the various craft souks.
 Lunch is included today on the tour.
 (This service is on a private basis.)

-An old and noble city, Fez knows that it is the center of culture and intellectualism in Morocco.
-Many of Morocco's important historic movements began in Fez, and Fez has seen ruler after ruler come and go, and has stood strong for 1,200 years.
-This history is plain to see as one navigates its medina's narrow passages, smells its smells, and hears its sounds.
-Tourism money has poured into Fez in the past couple of decades, adding fantastic modern riads to compliment an ancient lifestyle.
+An old and noble city, Fez truly is the center of culture and intellectualism in Morocco.
+Many of the country's most important historical movements began in Fez, and although the city has seen ruler after ruler come and go, it has stood strong for over 1,200 years.
+The rich history is apparent everywhere you look, as you navigate through the medina's narrow passages.
+Wind your way through the city and wake up your senses with the flavors and aromas behind every street corner.
+Money from tourism has poured into Fez in the past couple of decades, influencing the construction of more modern riads, to compliment an ancient lifestyle.

 Today, from 10:00am to 2:00pm, you'll enjoy a cooking workshop* and have the afternoon free to explore more sites in Fez.
 Some other sites of interest in Fez are the King's Palace, the Pottery Complex, the Batha Museum, and the Mellah/Jewish Quarter since the Merenid period.
 The Jews lived here and received protection from the sultan.
 The main street is especially interesting with its balconies and Art Deco Zellij mosaic.